 The Federal Reserve Board's rule for strengthening supervision and regulation of foreign banking organizations (FBO Rule) implemented Dodd Frank's enhanced prudential standards for the U.S. operations of non-U.S. banks, such as BMO.
-The rule established new requirements relating to an intermediate holding company structure, risk based capital and leverage requirements, capital stress testing requirements, U.S. risk management and risk governance, liquidity risk management and liquidity stress testing frameworks.
+The rule established new requirements relating to an intermediate holding company structure, risk-based capital and leverage requirements, capital stress testing requirements, U.S. risk management and risk governance, liquidity risk management and liquidity stress testing frameworks.
 The Bank has certified its compliance with this rule.
-In May 2018, the U.S. Congress passed the Economic Growth, Regulatory Relief, and Consumer Protection Act (EGRRCP), which made reforms to Dodd-Frank, including raising the threshold for heightened prudential standards from US\$50 billion to US\$250 billion in total consolidated assets.
-The Federal Reserve in October 2019 organizations.
+In May 2018, the U.S. Congress passed the Economic Growth, Regulatory Relief, and Consumer Protection Act (EGRCP), which made reforms to Dodd-Frank, including raising the threshold for heightened prudential standards from US\$50 billion to US\$250 billion in total consolidated assets.
+The Federal Reserve in October 2019 issued final rules that modify capital and liquidity requirements, single counterparty credit limits, and enhanced prudential standards for bank holding companies and foreign banking organizations.

-The OCC has issued guidelines that establish heightened standards for large national banks with average total consolidated assets of US\$50 billion or more, including BHB.
+The OCC has issued guidelines that establish heightened standards for large national banks with average total consolidated assets of US\$50 billion or more, including BBNA.
 The guidelines set out minimum standards for the design and implementation of a bank's risk governance framework and minimum standards for oversight of that framework by a bank's board of directors.
 The framework must ensure the bank's risk profile is easily distinguished and separate from that of its parent for risk management purposes.
 A bank's board of directors is responsible for informed oversight of, and providing credible challenge to, management's risk management recommendations and decisions.
 We comply with these guidelines.

-Additional information about supervision and regulation in the United States is found under the headings "Regulatory Capital Requirements", "Regulatory Capital Developments" and "Regulatory Capital Review" in the Enterprise-Wide Capital Management section on pages 66 to 68, "Regulatory Requirements" in the Risks That May Affect Future Results section on pages 76 to 77, and "Legal and Regulatory Risk" on pages 109 to 110 of the 2021 MD&A, which pages the Bank incorporates herein by reference.
+Additional information about supervision and regulation in the United States is found under the headings "Regulatory Capital Requirements", "Regulatory Capital Developments" and "Regulatory Capital and Total Loss Absorbing Capacity Review" in the Enterprise-Wide Capital Management section on pages 70 to 72, "Regulatory Requirements" in the Risks That May Affect Future Results section on pages 80 to 81, "Legal and Regulatory Risk" on pages 113 to 115, and "Other Regulatory Developments" on page 123 of the 2023 MD&A, which pages the Bank incorporates herein by reference.